lnx1288/maas-autobuilder/README.md

 bootstrap a MAAS environment with all of the bits and pieces you need to get it running for any cloud, any workload.

-* `manage-maas-nodes.sh.......`: Create kvm instances that MAAS will manage
+* `manage-vm-nodes.sh.........`: Create kvm instances that MAAS will manage
 * `manage-hypervisor-nodes.sh.`: Create hypervisors that MAAS will manage
 * `bootstrap-maas.sh..........`: Build and bootstrap your MAAS environment